Kynar® PVDF – Poly (vinylidene fluoride)

 - Layer height can be 0.1 – 0.4 mm but should not exceed the diameter of the extruder.

-- Print speed should be around 20 – 40 mm/s.
+- Fluorinar-H™ print speed should be around 40 mm/s.
 Set a slower print speed for the brim and first layer.
-Higher print speeds can be used when the print perimeter is large.
+Fluorinar-C™ can be printed at faster speeds.
+Above 50 mm/s start adding some cooling fan up to 40%.

 - If the part is small it can help to print multiple copies which effectively increases the layer perimeter.
 The most recent layer on the first part is allowed to cool while the same layer on the second part is printing.